ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ### Preparing the draw call

-To draw on the screen we need to regiter a draw call into our command buffer.
+To draw on the screen, we need to register a draw call into our command buffer.
-To do that we need to put it in a recording state :
+To do that, we need to put it in a recording state :

 ```cpp
 commandBuffer.beginRecord();
 ```

-Once it is in a recording state we can register a draw call into it :
+Once it is in a recording state, we can register a draw call into it :

 ```cpp
 renderPass.draw(